 Time is a precious resource for most membership site founders and managers.
 This article aggregates some of our most popular posts related to managing your membership site on the backend.
 These are the key Add Ons, code recipes, and workflow hacks I myself use in managing the PMPro membership community—and I know they can also help you as a manager of your own membership program.

-This Add On allows you to see all the history of membership levels and orders for an individual user on your site.
-I use it to help me identify my site’s longest running members, quickly see if a member has come in and out of the membership, see if a member has a history of signing up, cancelling, or receiving a refund and quickly view a report of my site’s top members by total dues paid.
+Each user on your site has a unique history of membership level changes, renewals, expirations, and cancellations.
+You can view this history on the Edit User page in your WordPress admin.
+I use this screen to help me identify my site’s longest running members, quickly see if a member has come in and out of the membership, see if a member has a history of signing up, cancelling, or receiving a refund.

-It also instantly shows you if the member signed up using a discount code, what prices they have paid in the past, whether they have changed levels and more.View the Add On
+It also shows you if the member signed up using a discount code, what prices they have paid in the past, whether they have changed levels and more.View the Documentation on Member History

 Show a Page or Post’s Required Levels in the Admin